MAT FPX 2001 Assessment 1 Initial Survey Design

 Initial Survey Design

-Surveys as an effective instrument used in different fields to collect information, determine people’s attitudes, and make a decision.
-In this assessment you undertake the first steps in survey design: selection of a topic of interest, definition of variables, and selection of survey population.
+Surveys are an effective instrument used in different fields to collect information, determine people’s attitudes, and make a decisions.
+In this assessment, you undertake the first steps in survey design: selecting a topic of interest, defining variables, and selecting a survey population.

-This is the first step in defining the study which is also known as the survey design and is an important factor in setting up a study that can give light to an issue that you find interesting in your daily life.
-The purpose of this assessment is to provide a clear indication of what exactly you want your survey to accomplish, the variables that you want to measure, and the population that you want to investigate.
+This is the first step in defining the study, also known as the survey design, and is an essential factor in setting up a study that can shed light on an issue that you find attractive in your daily life.
+This assessment aims to indicate what exactly you want your survey to accomplish, the variables you want to measure, and the population you want to investigate.

-This way, you will be ready and prepared to design a survey that will gather the right information that will be useful in subsequent evaluations.
-The knowledge and skills which are needed for designing and evaluating surveys will prove useful in nearly every subject from health and education to business and social sciences.
+This way, you will be ready and prepared to design a survey to gather the correct valuable information in subsequent evaluations.
+The knowledge and skills needed for designing and evaluating surveys will prove helpful in nearly every subject, from health and education to business and social sciences.

-This assessment outlines the process of survey design and also strongly underscores the goal relevance while designing a survey.
-Whether you are working with a particular organization or you are interested in a specific area, having the survey that you design will be affirmative to ensure that you get the best data for decision-making.
+This assessment outlines the survey design process and powerfully underscores the goal’s relevance while designing a survey.
+Whether you are working with a particular organization or interested in a specific area, having the survey you design will be affirmative to ensure that you get the best data for decision-making.

 Study Topic

-Importance in Professional Life: Underlying every employee’s job is high levels of satisfaction; especially in the field of health where the level of patient care is determined by the employees’ morale and satisfaction.
-Since satisfied workers also ensure the morale is high, they care more about teamwork and benefit patient satisfaction hence improving the quality of care and operation as noted by Galleta et al. (2021).
+Importance in Professional Life: Underlying every employee’s job is high satisfaction levels, especially in the health field, where the employees’ morale and satisfaction determine the level of patient care.
+Since satisfied workers also ensure high morale, they care more about teamwork and benefit patient satisfaction, improving the quality of care and operation, as Galleta et al. (2021) noted.
 So, the levels of employee satisfaction are the information I need as a leader in a healthcare organization.

-For instance, suppose the results of a survey show that many employees believe that the organization does not offer enough promotional chances; in this case, the organization could offer an adequate career map and more training resources.
-It could lead to better retention levels, lower turnover expenses, and an all-around enhanced and motivated employee persona (Brunetto et al., 2021).
+For instance, suppose the survey results show that many employees believe that the organization does not offer enough promotional chances; in this case, the organization could offer an adequate career map and more training resources.
+It could lead to better retention, lower turnover expenses, and an enhanced and motivated employee persona (Brunetto et al., 2021).

 Specific Examples of Usage: